-- 4.1 The development proposals are shown on the Landscape Masterplan see Figure 4 below. - 4.2 The planning application is in full and seeks approval for the construction of 23 no. residential dwellings with associated access roads, driveways and gardens. - 4.3 The housing would be arranged in three clusters, each accessed individually from Harras Road.
+- 4.1 The development proposals are shown on the Landscape Masterplan see Figure 4 below. - 4.2 The planning application is in full and seeks approval for the construction of 23 no. residential dwellings with associated access roads, driveways and gardens.
+The density of the proposed development would be slightly lower than that of existing housing areas in the vicinity of the site. - 4.3 The housing would be arranged in three clusters, each accessed individually from Harras Road.
 There would be a fourth access from Harras Road into the field which lies to the north of the site.
-The dwellings would be orientated on a broadly east west alignment with access roads running south to north. - 4.4 Within the eastern parts of the site there would be a cluster of eight dwellings comprising all single storey houses.
-This would include detached bungalows and two pairs of semi-detached bungalows.
-Single storey buildings would be located in front of the house located immediately to the east of the site (Casa Mia) so that some open views from the property towards the sea can be retained.
-This is illustrated on the section Fig. 5. - 4.5 A field access would be positioned to the west of this cluster of houses and this would be lined by a proposed hedgerow and trees.
-This would help to filter views of the housing by improving their assimilation into the views.
+The dwellings would be positioned to broadly run along the contours, stepping down the hill, with access roads running on a north/south arrangement.
+The new houses would be orientated towards the coast, which would be consistent with the orientation of Casa Mia to the east and the terraced streets located to the west. - 4.4 Within the eastern parts of the site there would be a cluster of eight dwellings comprising all single storey houses.
+This would include detached bungalows and two pairs of semidetached bungalows.
+Single storey buildings would be located in front of the house located immediately to the east of the site (Casa Mia) in order to minimise adverse effects upon the amenity of its residents by ensuring that longer distance views can be retained.

-- 4.6 A group of seven detached houses which includes four two storey properties, a bungalow and two bungalows with rooms in the roof space, would be positioned within the central part of the site.
+- 4.5 A field access would be positioned to the west of this cluster of houses and this would be lined by a proposed hedgerow and trees.
+This would help to filter views of the housing by improving their assimilation into the views. - 4.6 A group of seven detached houses, including four two storey properties, a bungalow and two bungalows with rooms in the roof space, would be positioned within the central part of the site.
 There would be a strip of planting between this group of houses and the housing located to the west to separate the mass of the development and to filter views of the built form. - 4.7 Within the western part of the site there would be a further eight dwellings.
-Bungalows would be positioned along the western boundary with the remaining dwellings comprising two storey houses and single storey properties with rooms in the roof - 4.8 A landscape strip along the western boundary will include some underground service infrastructure but would be predominantly laid to grass with individual tree planting.
-This planting would help to soften views of the housing from Harras Road to the west of the site. - 4.9 The new houses will be finished in brick with red natural stone details and clay tiled roofs or render with wood grain effect facias, buff natural stone details and dark grey natural slate roofs. - 4.10 The landscape proposals include the planting of boundaries with hedgerows and trees which are predominantly native species and have

-- been selected for their seasonal interest and tolerance of the local conditions.
-Timber post and stock proof fence is proposed where the boundary abuts the adjacent agricultural land to reflect the rural character. - 4.11 High quality hardworks are proposed including reclaimed gritstone sett kerbs, gritstone sett thresholds and natural stone flags.
+Bungalows would be positioned along the western boundary with the remaining dwellings comprising two storey houses and single storey properties with rooms in the roof. - 4.8 A landscape strip along the western boundary will include some underground service infrastructure but would be predominantly laid to grass with individual tree planting.
+This planting would help to soften views of the housing from Harras Road to the west of the site. - 4.9 The proposed materials for the houses would comprise brick, render and grey tiled roofs. - 4.10 The landscape proposals include the planting of boundaries with hedgerows and trees which are predominantly native species and have been selected for their seasonal interest and tolerance of the local conditions.
+The frontage with Harras Road would include grass verges, hegderows and trees which would soften views of the housing, whilst creating an attractive street scene.
+Timber post and stock proof fence is proposed where the boundary abuts the adjacent agricultural land to reflect the rural character.
+High guality hardworks are proposed including reclaimed gritstone sett kerbs, gritstone sett thresholds and natural stone flags.
 Brick walls with stone copings would be used to enclose gardens where these boundaries are particularly visible, and these would be fronted by hedging or shrub planting where possible.
 Proposed walls along the roadside would be constructed from red sandstone of local vernacular and these would be positioned at the access road entrances.